Meet the Governors

 I am a local authority governor appointed by Camden Council.
 I am also the local councillor for Holborn & Covent Garden ward, representing the Labour Party.
 I have been a governor of St George the Martyr since 2010 and previously a governor at Primrose Hill Primary School.

 I am the Assistant Head and SENDco.
-This is my fourth year at the school, I was previously the Year 6 teacher and KS2 Leader.
+This is my sixth year at the school, I was previously the Year 6 teacher and KS2 Leader.
 I really enjoy my role at the school and working with the children as much as I can.
 Being a governor is a great opportunity to work collaboratively with a group of people, to share the school's positives and to continually drive it forward.
 In my spare time, I love being in the outdoors going for long walks, dancing, trialing new recipes to cook huge banquets for my friends and family.

 I work alongside the school governors to provide strategic leadership and accountability for our school.
 I work with the governors to make decisions about balancing resources, finances and staffing.
 Each individual governor is a member of a governing board, which is established as a corporate body and all decisions that are made are the joint responsibility of the governing board and myself.
 I am responsible for the internal organisation, management and control of the school and the implementation of the strategic framework established by the governing board.
 We meet at least six times a year and use these opportunities to share the journey and changes that take place within a school.